Celia Rachel Stancil Renfrow

 Gilda graduated from Peace College in May of 1951.
 She worked again for the CIA until March of 1952 when she and Walt married.

 Gilda graduated from Barton College in Wilson.
-She taught art in the summers and later was employed at Rock Ridge High School and spring Field Middle School in Wilson County.
+She taught art in the summers and later was employed at Rock Ridge High School and Spring Field Middle School in Wilson County.
 Gilda also taught art at Wilson Technical Institute.
-Gilda showed her artist ability early and continued using her talents.
-Painting many portraits, landscapes in oils, designing and making memorable mosaics.
+Gilda showed her artistic ability early and continued using her talents, painting many portraits, landscapes in oils, and designing and making memorable mosaics.

 Gilda and Walt had three sons: Walter Mark born Feb.
 4, 1956, Walter Matthew born June 26, 1958, Walter Derek born Oct.
 19, 1960.